easz/cpp-semver/README.md

 }
 ```

-Build with zero-dependency:
+To build:
 ```
 > g++ -std=c++11 -Iinclude example/demo.cpp
 ```

-Or build with PEGTL:
+Or build with optional PEGTL parser: (to cross test, or to quickly evaluate any grammar change for development purpose.)
 ```
 > git submodule update --init --recursive
 > g++ -std=c++11 -D USE_PEGTL -Iinclude -IPEGTL/include example/demo.cpp